Flying Eye Hospital plane taking off

 Flying Eye Hospital

 The Orbis Flying Eye Hospital is unlike any plane you’ve seen before.
-A state-of-the-art teaching facility eye hospital complete with an operating room, classroom and recovery room - this amazing aircraft has been an example of the marriage between medicine and aviation since 1982.
+A state-of-the-art ophthalmic teaching facility eye hospital complete with an operating room, classroom and recovery room - this amazing aircraft has been an example of the marriage between medicine and aviation since 1982.

 Simulation training helps eye care professionals perfect their skills before performing surgery on patients.